Try Edible Flowers in Your Next Culinary Creation.

 11. Squash Blossoms

 Squash blossoms also known as zucchini flowers can come from any summer winter squashes.
-Whether fresh, baked or even fried, they can add a nice touch to quesadillas, burritos and other autumn foods.
+Whether fresh, baked or even fried, they can add a nice touch to quesadillas, burritos and other autumnal foods.

 Color: Bright yellow or orange flowers.